Etoil A Karamoja

 By Bondry Kilenga

-Captain Ibrahim Ssekitto the 5th infantry division Public Information Officer warns that the uncontrolled fires create barriers that hamper troop patrols and mobility.
+Captain Ibrahim Ssekitto, Public Information Officer for the 5th Infantry Division, warned that uncontrolled fires create obstacles that hamper troop patrols and mobility.

-Crucially, Ssekitto argues that burned, open landscapes provide rustlers with clear routes to drive stolen livestock out of the region, undermining recovery efforts.
+Crucially, Ssekitto explained that burned, open landscapes provide rustlers with clear routes to drive stolen livestock out of the region, undermining recovery efforts.

-He notes that the practice, used mostly for hunting, land clearance and pest control, now conflicts with modern security and environmental needs, noting that burning bushes accelerates soil erosion and destroys natural vegetation that acts as a barrier against criminal movement.
+He noted that the practice, traditionally used for hunting, land clearance, and pest control, now conflicts with modern security and environmental needs.
+Burning bushes accelerates soil erosion and destroys natural vegetation that acts as a barrier against criminal movement.

-Despite this challenge, Ssekitto reports a recent calm as no cattle raid was registered last week in the region adding that a significant success in recovering stolen livestock was realized stating that 104 herds of cattle and 34 goats have so far been recovered this year.
+Despite this challenge, Ssekitto reports a recent period of calm, with no cattle raids recorded in the region last week.
+He added that significant success has been achieved in recovering stolen livestock, noting that 104 herds of cattle and 34 goats have been recovered so far this year.

-The operation has also seen 4 cattle rustlers put out of action, recovered one AK‑47 rifle with three rounds of ammunition, a cache of traditional bows and arrows and three mobile phones that investigators believe were used to coordinate the raids.
+The operation has also led to four cattle rustlers being neutralised and the recovery of one AK‑47 rifle with three rounds of ammunition, a cache of traditional bows and arrows, and three mobile phones believed by investigators to have been used to coordinate the raids.